Vardhan-225/Amoskys/docs/ARCHITECTURE.md

-# InfraSpectre Architecture
+# Amoskys Architecture

 ## Overview

-InfraSpectre is designed as a distributed, event-driven security monitoring system with a focus on reliability, security, and scalability.
+Amoskys is designed as a distributed, event-driven security monitoring system with a focus on reliability, security, and scalability.
 The architecture follows a producer-consumer pattern with agents collecting events and an event bus processing them.

 ## System Components